goldensilver853/chatmaster/README.md

-# chatmaster-core
+# chatmaster
-Core files for the chatmaster app
+Core files for the chatmaster